On LASSO for Predictive Regression: Adaptive LASSO with Mixed Roots

 \item Partial variable selection consistency:

 \end{enumerate} \end{theorem}

-\begin{remark} Condition (\ref{eq:no_pathology}) is an extra assumption that rules out the pathological case that some nonzero elements in $A_{1lj}\phi_{1l}^{0*}$, $l=1,\ldots,p_{1}$, happen to exactly cancel out one another and render $\phi_{2j}^{0*}$ to be inactive.
-In other words, it makes sure that if an $x_{j}^{c}$ is involved in more than one active cointegration group, it must be active in (\ref{DGP XYZ}).
-This condition holds in general, as it is violated only under very specific configuration of $\phi_{1}^{0*}$ and $A_{1}$.
-For instance, in the demonstrative example in Table \ref{tab:Demonstration-of-Cointegration}, the condition breaks down if $x_{7}^{c}$'s true coefficient $\phi_{7}^{0*}=\spadesuit_{71}\times\bigstar_{1}+\spadesuit_{72}\times\bigstar_{2}=0$.
+\begin{remark} Condition (\ref{eq:no_pathology}) is an extra assumption that rules out the pathological case that some nonzero elements in $A_{1s}\phi_{1s}^{0*}$, $s=1,\ldots,p_{1}$, happen to exactly cancel out one another and render $\phi_{2l}^{0*}$ inactive.
+In other words, it ensures that if an $x_{l}^{c}$ is involved in more than one active cointegration group, it must be active in (\ref{DGP XYZ}).
+This condition holds in general, as it is violated only under very specific configurations of $\phi_{1}^{0*}$ and $A_{1}$.
+For instance, in the demonstrative example in Table \ref{tab:Demonstration-of-Cointegration}, the condition breaks down if $x_{g}^{c}$'s true coefficient $\spadesuit_{ga}\times\bigstar_{a}+\spadesuit_{gb}\times\bigstar_{b}=0$.

 \end{remark}